-Tax cuts are reductions to the amount of citizens’ money that goes toward government revenue.
-Tax cuts occur in many different forms.
-Congress can cut taxes on income, profits, sales, or assets.
-They can be a one-time rebate, a reduction in the overall rate, or a tax credit.
+Tax cuts occur in different forms.
+Governments can cut taxes on income, profits, sales, or assets.
+The cut can be a one-time rebate, a reduction in the overall rate, or a tax credit.

 The types of tax cuts correspond to the different types of taxes.

 Income tax cuts reduce the amount individuals and families pay on wages earned.
 When people can take home more of their paychecks, consumer spending increases.

-Capital gains tax cuts reduce taxes on sales of assets.
-That gives more money to investors.
-They put more money into companies, through stock purchases, helping them grow.
-It also drives up the prices of housing and other real estate, oil, gold, and other assets.
+By putting more money in investors' pockets, they are more likely to buy more stock in companies, helping the companies grow.
+It also drives up the prices of real estate, oil, gold, and other assets.

 Inheritance or estate tax cuts reduce the amount paid by heirs on their parents' assets.